jototland/stackedit_workspace/statistikknotater/estimation.md

 ## Proportions

-For categorical data, we can th
+For categorical data, we can think of the proportion of "successes" $p$ instead of the mean.
+The estimator $\hat{p}$ is normally distributed if

 ## Bootstrap methods